Unexpected allergens

 Note: In some countries, certain soy lecithin products may be exempt from allergen declaration.
 Check the Code carefully to determine the declaration in Australia and New Zealand.

 LysosymeWhat is it derived from?
 Is it a product of egg?
-If for the presence of egg
+If checking for the presence of egg

 protein, ensure appropriate test method is used (such as the lysozyme ELISA method).